jeremyfa/spine-hx/README.md

 Ensure you have [Node.js](https://nodejs.org), [Haxe](https://haxe.org/) and [Git](https://git-scm.com/) installed on your machine, then run in a terminal, inside _spine-hx_ directory:

 ```
+npm install
 haxe convert.hxml
 ```

 Every file of the runtime is converted automatically, except the files located inside ``support/`` directory and ``SkeletonBinary.hx``.

+Warning: haxe 3.4.7 should be used for conversion, for now.

 ## Thanks to